 What is Hawaiian Guava Cake

 Guava juice and guava nectar are pretty similar.
 You can use either one in this recipe.
-Nectar is a little thicker than guava juice but guava juice still works fine.
+Nectar is a little thicker than guava juice, but guava juice still works fine.
 I was able to find guava concentrate at my local grocery store in the refrigerated juice section.
-If all you can find is a guava nectar blend (passion-guava, guava strawberry etc.) that is totally ok, too.
+If all you can find is a guava nectar blend (passion-guava, guava strawberry, etc.) that is totally okay, too.

 Substitutions and Additions

-- To get that gorgeous pink color, add a few drops of red food coloring to the cake batter and whisk together.
+- To get that gorgeous pink color, add a few drops of red food coloring to the cake batter and whisk together to get that nice pink color.

 - You can also swap out the coconut oil for canola or vegetable oil if you would like as well.
 I like the faint hint of coconut that the coconut oil gives because it isn’t too overpowering and just gives a little added flavor dimension.